cykadash/ProductBarcodes/README.md

 # Code Info
 This app was written in java, using android studio.
 The database uses `SQLite` and the barcode generator uses the `zxing` library.

+# Usage
+To begin, hit the `+` button.
+From there a menu will come up prompting the user to enter the name, SKU and console (default is none) of the product.
+Once products are added to the database, the user may click on any of the products in the list to display the barcode as well as an option to delete the product from the databse.

 # Screenshots

 <img src="https://i3.lensdump.com/i/gh5JpH.jpg" width="216" height="468"> <img src="https://i2.lensdump.com/i/gh5C1x.jpg" width="216" height="468">